Suzuka 8 Hour Results | Suzuka 8 Hours History | Suzuka 8H Winners

 Suzuka 8 Hour Most Successful Manufacturers

-Honda are the leading manufacturer with 27 wins.
-Next best is Yamaha with seven victories while Suzuki have five wins.
+Honda are the leading manufacturer with 29 wins.
+Next best is Yamaha with eight victories while Suzuki have five wins.

-Kawasaki has only ever won the prestigious event once and that was some 25 years ago when Aaron Slight and Scott Russell piloted a ZXR750R to victory.
+Until 2019, Kawasaki had only ever won the prestigious event once and that was some 26 years before when Aaron Slight and Scott Russell piloted a ZXR750R to victory.

+After a confused delay to the results in the 42nd edition of the Suzuka 8 Hour in 2019 though, Kawasaki were once again announced as victorious as Jonathan Rea and Leon Haslam piloted the KRT ZX-10RR to victory.
+The third member of the team, Toprak Razgatlioglu, did not ride at the event but was still part of the winning team.

+The COVID pandemic forced the cancellation of the event in 2020 and 2021 but Suzuka was back in action in 2022 and Honda was back on top.
+The TEAM HRC triumvirate of Tetsuta Nagashima, Takumi Takahashi and Iker Lecuona were victorious in 2022 and the team then backed that up in 2023 with a convincing win.
+Replacing Lecuona in the 2023 line-up for HRC was Xavi Vierge, the Spaniard victorious at his first attempt.

 Suzuka 8 Hour Results